InserirAquiNome/crypto/electrum_wallet_verify_authenticity.md

 And can run the wallet with the command *electrum*

 There is a couple a things I do when run the eletrum wallet.
 I like to use different profiles so I create on directory for each one.
-Like this
+Like this,

 `$ mkdir ~/.electrum_usd`

 `$ mkdir ~/.electrum_eur`

+To run each profile I will use the electrum option **-D** You can see more typing *electrum --help*

+`$ electrum -D $HOME/.electrum_usd/`

+## Electrum - LTC wallet

 ## Support my work